 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-In my own struggle to heal from the effects of Borderline Personality Disorder (BPD), including emotional deregulations, conflict laden relationships, identity disturbance, and impulsive behaviors, I have realized it is a journey of moving from the external to the internal.
+In my struggle to heal from the effects of Borderline Personality Disorder (BPD), including emotional deregulations, conflict-laden relationships, identity disturbance, and impulsive behaviours, I have realized it is a journey of moving from the external to the internal.

-When on the road to overcoming BPD, it is very important to know why this kind of transition is a good thing as it provides the much needed motivation to keep moving forwards despite the difficulty, and therefore, accept the healing challenge.
+When on the road to overcoming BPD, it is essential to know why this kind of transition is a good thing as it provides the much-needed motivation to keep moving forward despite the difficulty, and therefore, accept the healing challenge.

 I judged others as purposefully devaluing me if they said something contrary to my opinion.
-I judged others as being inconsiderate and uncaring if they didn’t sense my worry thoughts and ask if I was “ok”.
-I judged myself as being inadequate and worthless if I wasn’t a made a priority in others’ lives, or if it seemed I wasn’t measuring up financially.
-I judged, I judged, I judged…
+I judged others as being inconsiderate and uncaring if they didn’t sense my worry thoughts and ask if I was “ok.”
+I judged myself as being inadequate and worthless if I wasn’t a made a priority in others’ lives, or if it seemed I didn’t measure up financially.
+I judged I judged, I judged…

-There were so many emotional triggers in my surroundings that I had no capacity to identify or manage.
+There were so many emotional triggers in my surroundings that I could not identify or manage.
 Consequently, there were many things I would do and say that would contribute to unnecessary conflict and drama.
-If people didn’t talk the way I wanted them to, then my reactions would come and I would be faced with whatever responses I got in return, quite often anger and distance.
+If people didn’t talk the way I wanted them to, then my reactions would come, and I would be faced with whatever responses I got in return, quite often anger and distance.
 If my reactions didn’t come out right away, then I might save them for later.
-Sometimes I would just keep it all stuffed inside me like a powder keg, but that can make for an even worse reaction.
+Sometimes I would keep it all stuffed inside me like a powder keg, but that can make for an even worse reaction.

-I was very often upset with people and they were very often upset with me.
-I was dependent on the way people spoke in order to “be ok”, and I was very anxious about having so little control over how I experienced my emotions.
+I was very often upset with people, and they were very often angry with me.
+I was dependent on the way people spoke to “be ok,” and I was very anxious about having so little control over how I experienced my emotions.

 My thoughts and my feelings were as they were, and I believed all of it was real and factual (emotional reasoning).
-My reactions often included off the cuff, sarcastic, passive aggressive comments.
-For example, I might say “you are soooo completely happy to be here with me today, I can tell” (with a snotty look on my face).
-Sometimes I would just go for broke and tell my target person exactly what I thought, like… “You’re never happy with me and I’m a failure, and that’s just the way it is”… “anything else you say to me is just a pack of lies”.
+My reactions often included off the cuff, sarcastic, passive-aggressive comments.
+For example, I might say “you are soooo delighted to be here with me today, I can tell” (with a snotty look on my face).
+Sometimes I would “go for broke” and tell my target person exactly what I thought, like… “You’re never happy with me, and I’m a failure, and that’s just the way it is”… “anything else you say to me is just a pack of lies.”

-I didn’t get control of people, situations, or my emotions by taking the sarcastic/passive aggressive approach, but I did get a lot of upset in return, and that would lead to hurting even more, then upping the ante on my reactions, then more conflict, then more drama, bla bla bla… down the rabbit hole.
-I even developed Panic Disorder at one point because of my inability to manage thoughts and emotions, anticipating so much conflict with others and “bad things” that could happen in life, and feeling so anxious about it all.
+I didn’t get control of people, situations, or my emotions by taking the sarcastic/passive-aggressive approach, but I did get a lot of upset in return, and that would lead to hurting even more, then upping the ante on my reactions, then more conflict, then more drama, blah blah blah… down the rabbit hole.
+I also developed Panic Disorder at one point because of my inability to manage thoughts and emotions, anticipating so much conflict with others and “bad things” that could happen in life, and feeling so anxious about it all.

 Everything just seemed so “out of control” all the time.
-No matter how much I might have denied it at the time, this is the way it was and nothing inside me was getting properly dealt with.
+No matter how much I might have denied it at the time, I was very unwell and nothing I was doing was going to change it.
 Being unable to control people and circumstances, I often turned to substances or anything else (other vices) that might make me feel a little bit better for a little while.

 I wasn’t in tune with my thoughts sufficiently to recognize I was also personalizing just about everything (making everything all about me).
 I was also thinking in all-or-nothing, black-or-white terms.
 I feel embarrassed to admit all these things now, despite the fact I know that at the time I didn’t know any better.
 Sometimes I feel especially ashamed as I was a psychology student for much of my severe illness period.
-The personalizing, the all-or-nothing thinking, the emotional reasoning, still happens from time to time, and all of that is hard to admit to, but hey… I know I am just a human and this healing from borderline personality disorder is going to take some time.
+The personalizing, the all-or-nothing thinking, the emotional reasoning, still happens from time to time, and all of that is hard to admit to, but I know I am just a human and adjusting Borderline Personality Disorder is going to take some time.

-Of course there have been other skills learned, but these types of shifts seem to stand out as being important according to my experience.
-After consistent efforts have been made, and usually with the guidance of a trained mentor or therapist, dependence on the external starts to diminish and changing a dysfunctional life pattern actually becomes possible.
+Of course, there have been other skills learned, but these types of shifts seem to stand out as being important according to my experience.
+After consistent efforts have been made – often with the guidance of a trained mentor or therapist – then dependence on the external starts to diminish and changing a dysfunctional life pattern becomes possible.